OrchardCMS/OrchardCore/src/docs/reference/modules/Media/README.md

       // The Content Security Policy to apply to assets served from the media library.
       "ContentSecurityPolicy" : "default-src 'self'; style-src 'unsafe-inline'",

       // The maximum chunk size when uploading files in bytes.
-If 0 or null, no chunked upload is used.
+If 0, no chunked upload is used.
       "MaxUploadChunkSize": 104857600,

       // The lifetime of temporary files created during upload.
 Defaults to 1 hour.